blotto/thermometer/README.md

 User.first.is_warmer_than? :cold  # true
 ```

-Measure the temperature on any association, or scope.
+Measure the temperature on any association.
 NOTE: declare `measures_temperature_for` after your associations!

 ```ruby
 class User < ActiveRecord::Base